 The award winning Glassland not only proved that 23-year-old Londoner Will Poulter is not only one of the most promising young actors in the world (step forward his turn in The Revenant) but he can also `do' accents including an uncanny Dublin brogue.
 If you haven't seen it yet, make sure to check it out.
 Honourable mention also goes to the divine Toni Collette who stars as a Dublin mother struggling with addiction.

-Hats off to Julie Walters for her turn as the no-nonsense Irish boarding-house keeper, Mrs Keogh in the Oscar nominated Brooklyn.
-Sure isn't her Mammy only from Mayo and it definitely shows.
-Her accent was absolutely spot on.
-Rumour has it that a TV spin-off featuring Julie's character is being considered.
-We're just full of giddiness at the thought (apologies Mrs Keogh).
+Honourable mention also goes to Julie Walters for her turn as the no-nonsense Irish boarding-house keeper, Mrs Keogh in the Oscar nominated Brooklyn.
+Sure isn't her Mammy from Mayo and it shows.
+The accent was perfect.
+Rumour has it that a tv spin-off featuring Julie is being considered.